MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview-microsoft-search.md

 ## What content is searched?

-Microsoft Search can search in content that’s stored in SharePoint Online, OneDrive for Business, and Exchange, including people from the global address list and Office 365 groups, as well as in content on the public web.
+Microsoft Search can search in content that’s stored in SharePoint Online, OneDrive for Business, and Exchange, including people from the global address list and Office 365 groups.
 If your organization has set up a hybrid SharePoint environment using cloud hybrid search, users of Microsoft Search can also get results from on-premises SharePoint content, including any external content you’ve connected to your SharePoint Server environment.
 [Learn more about hybrid search environments](https://docs.microsoft.com/sharepoint/hybrid/learn-about-cloud-hybrid-search-for-sharepoint).

-When users search from the SharePoint start page or Office.com, Microsoft Search searches across their organization and presents all organizational results it finds.
+When users search from the SharePoint start page or Office.com, Microsoft Search searches across all the content in their organization and presents all the results it finds.
 This is known as the **global search scope**.

-When they search from Bing, Microsoft Search searches both across their organization and the **public web**.
-They get a wide range of the most relevant results from their organization embedded in the list of results.
+When users search from Bing, users get the most relevant results from all the content in their organization embedded in the list of results from the **web**.
 If they need to see **all** organizational results, the global search scope is only a click away.

 ## What types of results can users find?
-Microsoft Search finds the following types of results when users search from:
+Users find the following types of results when they search from:

-**Outlook**: Emails, attachments, and people in your organization.

-**Office apps on Windows**: Actions in the app, people in your organization and on the public web, files, word explanations, matches for the query inside the file or in help content, content on the public web.
-Word, Excel, PowerPoint, Visio, and OneNote files can be found.

-**OneDrive**: Files of the same type as in SharePoint can be found.

 **SharePoint**: Files, folders, people in your organization, organization charts, sites, site pages, news, lists and list items.
-If defined, answers to common questions, bookmarks that lead to authoritative information, map locations, and tools.
+If defined, answers to common questions, bookmarks that lead to authoritative information, locations, and tools.
 [Learn which types of files you can find](https://docs.microsoft.com/en-us/SharePoint/technical-reference/default-crawled-file-name-extensions-and-parsed-file-types).

+**Office.com and Word, Excel, and PowerPoint Online start pages**: Apps, files, folders, people, organization charts, SharePoint sites, site pages, lists and list items.
+If defined, answers to common questions, bookmarks that lead to authoritative information, locations, and tools.
+Files of the same type as in SharePoint can be found.

 **Bing**: Content on the public web, files, Office 365 groups, people, Yammer and Teams conversations, organization charts, SharePoint sites.
-If defined, answers to common questions, bookmarks that lead to authoritative information, map locations, and tools.
+If defined, answers to common questions, bookmarks that lead to authoritative information, locations, and tools.
 Word, Excel, PowerPoint, Visio, OneNote, and PDF files can be found.

+**Outlook**: Emails, attachments, and people in your organization.

+**Office apps on Windows**: Actions in the app, people in your organization and on the web, files, word explanations, matches for the query inside the file or in help content, content on the web.
+Word, Excel, PowerPoint, Visio, and OneNote files can be found.

-**Office.com and Word, Excel, and PowerPoint Online start pages**: Apps, files, folders, people, organization charts, SharePoint sites, site pages, lists and list items.
-If defined, answers to common questions, bookmarks that lead to authoritative information, map locations, and tools.
-Files of the same type as in SharePoint can be found.
+**OneDrive**: Files of the same type as in SharePoint can be found.

-When users search from SharePoint, Office.com, or Bing, Microsoft Search can find the widest variety of result types within your organization.
-Searching from one of these end points is a good idea for users who are trying to find information that they might not have seen before.
-Microsoft Search in Bing will show the **most relevant results** from their organization, embedded at the top of the list of web results.
-If users need to see the **full** list of organizational results, Office.com is just a click away.

 ## How does Microsoft Search work?

 When a user searches, Microsoft Search processes the query and parses search intent from larger phrases, using Artificial Intelligence (AI) to learn common superfluous phrases users add to their queries that don't impact their search intent.
-For example, when a user searches for "tell me more about how to change my password please" we extract the less important words from the query and trigger based on the relevant ones like "change password".
+For example, when a user searches for "how to change my password" we extract the less important words from the query and trigger based on the relevant ones like "change password".

-The search results that the user has permission to see are presented on the search results page.
+The search results that the user has **permission** to see are presented on the search results page.
 Microsoft Search uses intelligent ranking algorithms to order results based on relevance.

 ## Microsoft Search in SharePoint

 Microsoft Search in SharePoint is the modern search experience in SharePoint Online.
 SharePoint Online also offers a classic search experience.
-Both search experiences are on by default and both search the same content.
-As a search administrator you can’t turn on or off neither the modern nor the classic search experience in SharePoint Online.
+Both experiences are on by default and both search the same content.
+As a search administrator you can’t turn on either experience in SharePoint Online.
 Which search experience your users get depends on where they search from:

 - Users get the Microsoft Search box on the SharePoint start page, hub sites, communication sites, and modern team sites.
 - Users get the classic search box on publishing sites, classic team sites, and in the Search Center.

 You can customize the classic search experience, for example by adding custom refiners to the search results page or displaying a certain type of result differently.
 You can’t customize the Microsoft Search experience in SharePoint like that.
-Some of the customizations you make for classic search can also impact Microsoft Search in SharePoint.
+Some of the customizations you make for classic search might impact Microsoft Search in SharePoint.
 If your organization will use both search experiences in SharePoint, [learn about the differences and how to avoid impacting Microsoft Search in SharePoint](https://docs.microsoft.com/en-us/sharepoint/differences-classic-modern-search).

 ## Microsoft Search in Bing